What Exactly Is Drain Rock?

 This application is where the versatility of drain rock is helpful.
 Drain rock used in place of mulch in a garden area is a great blend of form and function.
 Drain rock helps with water absorption, while simultaneously preventing moisture from escaping, helping plants thrive.
 Unlike mulch, drain rock won’t blow away with a strong gust of wind.
 Drain rock is also very useful for preventing soil erosion in areas that are prone to receiving a lot of water.
 You should consider what type of plants you plan on having near stone or gravel landscaping, since drain rock is a natural insulator and collects a lot of heat.
 Some plants are more susceptible to this, and should be carefully considered before going all-out with drain rock landscaping.

-Topcoat for Parking Lots & Walkways
+Topcoat For Parking Lots & Walkways

 Using a smaller, angular drain rock, like ⅜” chipped rock, can help keep parking lots and walkways free of mud and muck.
 Rather than using a smoother rock, the chipped architecture of these rocks helps to keep them stable and in place, which is ideal for high-traffic areas.
 This could be a more feasible idea for parking areas where concrete could be difficult to pour, or for aesthetic reasons as well.